Fall Weekend Workshop

 Step 2.
 Be sure to read through all the Attendance and Logistics Information for the workshop below.

 Step 3.
 Click on the “Register Now” button to sign up – classes fill early so don’t delay.
 Only classes that still have availability will be listed on the registration site.
-If you do not see the class you want when you get to the registration form, you can send us an email to be added to the waitlist.
+If you do not see the class you prefer when you get to the registration form, you can select to be added to the waitlist.

 Step 4.
 Make registration payment.
 The workshop fee includes expert instruction, lodging, all meals & snacks, use of necessary equipment, and program materials.
 Your registration will not be complete without payment.